Don't Tell the Answer, Truly Guide the Reasoning During RL Rollouts: Experiments

 \subsection{Setup}

-\textbf{Experimental Setup.} Our experiments are conducted using Qwen2.5-7B and Qwen2.5-3B~\citep{team2024qwen2} as backbone models.
-To ensure a fair and controlled comparison, we constructed a high-quality training set derived from the DAPO-Math-170K dataset~\citep{yu2025dapo}.
+\textbf{Experimental Setup.} Our experiments are conducted using Qwen2.5-7B, Qwen2.5-3B~\citep{team2024qwen2} and LLaMa3.1-8B~\citep{dubey2024llama} as backbone models.
+To ensure a fair and controlled comparison, we constructed a high-quality training set derived from the DAPO-Math-17K dataset~\citep{yu2025dapo}.
 This process involved using Qwen2.5-72B-Instruct~\citep{team2024qwen2} to generate four distinct reasoning trajectories for each problem.
-These outputs were then validated for correctness with Math Verify\footnote{https://github.com/huggingface/Math-Verify}, from which we retained 30k fully correct samples to form our final training data.
+These outputs were then validated for correctness with Math Verify\footnote{https://github.com/huggingface/Math-Verify}, from which we retained 10k fully correct samples to form our final training data.
 For baseline methods that require a ground-truth reference solution, we designated the shortest of the four correct trajectories for each problem.

 \textbf{Benchmarks.} We evaluate the generalization ability of HINT on seven datasets, covering both in-distribution and out-of-distribution scenarios, without using any hint during evaluation.
 For mathematical reasoning, we adopt AIME24\footnote{https://huggingface.co/datasets/math-ai/aime24}, MATH-500~\citep{hendrycks2021measuring}, OlympiadBench~\citep{he2024olympiadbench}, and Minerva~\citep{lewkowycz2022solving}, which are widely used benchmarks.
 Since the test sets of AIME24 are relatively small, we report avg@32, while for the other datasets we use pass@1.
 To assess complex reasoning and out-of-distribution generalization, we further evaluate on ARC-Challenge~\citep{clark2018think}, GPQA-Diamond~\citep{rein2024gpqa}, and MMLU-Pro~\citep{wang2024mmlu}.
-To demonstrate HINT effectiveness, we conduct systematic experiments across multiple benchmarks.
+These benchmarks allow us to assess both in-distribution performance and out-of-distribution generalization.